Rumic World Home Contact Messageboard Updates

 (Am I...
 Pretty?
 Ranma's Declaration of Womanhood)

-Ranma accidently smashes his head on a rock in the Tendo's koi pond and now believes he actually is a girl.
+An early morning sparring session with Genma gets out of hand as the two battle with bo staves on the roof of the Tendo Dojo.
+After their sparring carries on into the house and causes Akane to get face-planted into her homemade breakfast, she thrashes Ranma into the koi pond, causing him to hit his head against a rock.
+Thanks to the blow to his head, Ranma now believes he actually is a girl.
 Now all he wants to do is help Kasumi with the laundry, arrange flowers, and go bra shopping (as a boy).
 Genma has heard enough when Ranma starts saying he hates violence and no longer wants to inherit the Tendo Dojo.
+Akane struggles to accept Ranma's new feminine mannerisms while Happosai decides that Ranma's passive kindness is an excellent opportunity to see Ranma wear a bra.

 Episode Staff: